Home Help for families Information & Advice Benefits & money Benefits & tax credits Personal Independence Payment (PIP)

 Once your son or daughter is invited to claim Personal Independence Payment (PIP), they (or you if you are their appointee) must do so within 28 days by phoning the PIP claim line on 0800 917 2222 (or 0800 012 1573 in Northern Ireland).

 When your child telephones the PIP claim line they (or you if you are their appointee) will be asked to complete a simple claim form over the telephone.
 This asks basic questions such as your child’s name, contact details and nationality.
 It doesn’t ask for detailed information about your child’s care or mobility needs.

 This detailed information is instead gathered in a separate paper questionnaire that will be posted to them after they have made their initial telephone claim.

 Most young people are also asked to attend a face to face consultation with a health professional working on behalf of the Department for Work and Pensions.
 However, all face-to-face assessments were initially suspended during the coronavirus outbreak although they are expected to restart during May 2021.

 Your child’s DLA payments will continue until a decision is made on their PIP claim.
 This applies even if their existing DLA award was scheduled to end when they turned 16.
 However, if your child fails to claim PIP when invited to do so, their DLA payments will stop.

 Depending on their circumstances, your child might qualify for one or both.

-The number of points you score in the last two categories are added together to decide if you get the mobility component, and at what rate.
+The number of points your child scores in the last two categories are added together to decide if they get the mobility component, and at what rate.
 Their scores in the other categories are added together to decide whether they get the daily living component.